ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-cmmn/progress.md

 ###Collapse/Expand
  - Collapsed Stages

+##Bugs
+ - When we link an exitSentry to and entrySentry, the sourceRef is missing.

+##Misc
+ - Remove git repo info from platformURIs

 ##1.2.
 In Progress

 ##1.3.
 Todo:
+ * - Collapsed Planning Tables for Stages and Cases
+ * - Update all property editors to read UML rather than CaseFile

 ##Bugs
- * - When we link an exitSentry to and entrySentry, the sourceRef is missing.

 ## Misc
- * - Update all property editors to read UML rather than CaseFile, or sync the CaseFile from UML model(s) on load
+ * -  sync the CaseFile from UML model(s) on load (and store)
  * - Use structureRef to determine where the referenced UML class is
- * - Remove git version from platformURIs
- - See if there is a way to have a consistent unique id for a resource irrespective of location

 ## Modularization
  - inlineditor.jsp

 ###Stencils for:
  - Connector from HumanTask to related DiscretionaryItems in its PlanningTable
  - PlanFragment
- * - Imported Root CaseFileItem (From UML)

 ###Decorators:
  * - PlanItemTable for Stages